By: NobleHour Special Contributor Dolly Duplantier

 Check with your local parks, schools, city government, churches, and civic groups.
 Let Earth Day be the starting point for year-round volunteering!
 The Forest Park Conservancy in Portland, Oregon, is celebrating Earth Day by restoring native habitat and maintaining trails.
-Volunteers are an important part of their trail maintenance and improvement projects and they are expecting about 100 people at their event this year.
+Volunteers are an important part of their trail maintenance and improvement projects.
 The Forest Park Conservancy welcomes folks to sign up to volunteer on April 22nd.
-“We will be removing invasive species and maintaining trails," says Renee Myers, FPC Executive Director.
-"We encourage everyone in Portland to think about protecting the environment every day of the year.
+"We encourage everyone in Portland to think about protecting the environment every day of the year," says Renee Myers, FPC Executive Director.
 Together, we can ensure amazing places like Forest Park are healthy for future generations.”

 2. Plant a Tree.

 In anticipation of the Earth Day's 50th anniversary, EDN wants to plant 7.8 billion trees by 2020!
 Contact your local arboretum, park district, school, city government, or nonprofits like the Arbor Day Foundation, ACTrees and American Forests to see where you can volunteer to plant trees.
 Or, plant some in your own backyard!
 Register your event with EDN.
 You can also contact your local officials and use social media to urge others to plant trees in your city.